OXO BREW Conical Burr with Integrated Scale Review

 Our Analysis and Test Results

-The OXO BREW Conical Burr with Integrated Scale offers good performance where it counts (grind consistency and user-friendliness), but kind of drops the ball in other areas (cleanliness and noise).
+The OXO BREW Conical Burr with Integrated Scale offers good performance where it counts (grind consistency and user-friendliness) but kind of drops the ball in other areas (cleanliness and noise).
 If you're willing to pay top dollar for a grinder, there are better models available.

 The most important aspect of any grinder is its grind consistency, and the Conical Burr with Integrated Scale sat near the front of the pack in our grind consistency testing.
-When we ran its pourover-sized grinds through a set of sieves it got a whopping 68% of those grinds into the ideal size range, more than the majority of other models we tested.
-It also produced very similar extraction times when we made multiple cups of pourover coffee, maintained its grind consistency when producing coarse french press grinds, and was able to get a shot of espresso to pull just one second faster than the ideal time (that last feat is particularly impressive for a countertop grinder).
-All this is to say that the Conical Burr with Integrated Scale is capable of producing reliable, repeatable results, no matter your preferred brew method.
+When we ran its pour-over-sized grinds through a set of sieves, it got a whopping 68% of those grinds into the ideal size range, more than many of the other models we tested.
+It also produced very similar extraction times when we made multiple cups of pour-over coffee, maintained its grind consistency when producing coarse french press grinds, and was able to get a shot of espresso to pull just one second faster than the ideal time (that last feat is particularly impressive for a countertop grinder).
+All this is to say that this grinder can produce reliable, repeatable results, no matter your preferred brew method.

-The other thing we don't like about the Conical Burr with Integrated Scale is the noise it produces.
+The other thing we don't like about this grinder is the noise it produces.
 While it isn't actually that loud (it registered a slightly below average 88 decibels in our test), the pitch is much higher than most other models.
 That higher squeal got under our skin noticeably more than louder yet lower-pitched models.

-The OXO BREW Conical Burr with Integrated Scale asks top dollar, and it does offer correspondingly good grind consistency.
+This grinder asks top dollar, and it does offer correspondingly good grind consistency.
 However, it makes more of a mess and sounds a bit more grating than most of the other high-end models.
 Thus, if you're willing to pay a premium price, we think you can get a bit more for your money elsewhere.

 — Max Mutter and Michelle Powell